Rooftoptek/Rooftop-SDK-Android/docs/02 - objects.md

 myObject.deleteInBackground();
 ```

-If you want to run a callback when the delete is confirmed, you can provide a `DeleteCallback` to the `deleteInBackground` method.
+If you want to run a callback when the delete is confirmed, you can provide a `RTDeleteCallback` to the `deleteInBackground` method.
 If you want to block the calling thread, you can use the `delete` method.

 You can delete a single field from an object with the `remove` method: